 Results based on 240 responses (excluding one spoilt questionnaire)

 When will Goldthorpe receive the Towns Fund money and what can it be spent on?

-The Towns Fund scheme is set to run for five years and because it is based around a number of projects that will progress at different rates, we will not receive all the funding at the same time.
-All projects have a maximum of 12 months to develop and approve a business case and submit a summary document to DLUHC, it is then that the funding will be released.
+The Towns Fund scheme is set to run for five years.
+Because it is based around a number of projects that will progress at different rates, we will not receive all the funding at the same time.
+All projects have a maximum of 12 months to develop and approve a business case and submit a summary document to DLUHC.
+It is then that the funding will be released.
 See Towns Fund timeline below, this assumes all business cases take up to a year.